ValentineDelevaux/COBAR_project/README.md

-# COBAR_project
-Implement courtship chasing while keeping a specific distance to the other fly using visual detection of the distance to the other fly
+# Courtship chasing while keeping a specific distance using visual processing
+BIOENG-456 - Controlling Behavior in Animals and Robots -
+Valentine Delevaux, Julie Le Tallec, Chléa Schiff.

 TODO:
-- finish sideway walking
-- increase time of switch to crabe walking
+- regler le random walking
-- wings --> close and reopen after some time
-- Plot to put in the report --> faire un notebook avec les différents comportements
 - regler la camera quand la mouche sort du cadre
 - Ecrire readme
 - documenter le code

+## Project overview
+The goal of the project is to implement courtship chasing while keeping a specific distance to the other fly using visual detection of the distance between flies.

 ## Prerequisites
-the files contained in `data` must be added to the flygym-v1 repository for the provided code to run:
+The files contained in `data` must be added to the flygym-v1 repository for the provided code to run:
 - `config.yaml` should replace the original config.yaml file contained in `flygym-v1/flygym`
 - `neuromechfly_courtship_kinorder_ypr.yml` should be added in `flygym-v1/flygym/data/mjcf`

+To run the notebooks, use the flygym-v1 environment, with seaborn installed in addition (use `pip install seaborn`)

 ## Structure
 This repository contains different folders: